fzakaria/fzakaria.com/_posts/2025-05-14-bazel-linux-sandbox-and-cgroups.md

 Now we are ready to try `--experimental_cgroup_parent` flag for `bazel`.

+According to the Bazel documentation, this flag will make it so that Bazel runs every execution within a cgroup nested within this parent.

+While that on it's own is not very useful, we can combine it with other flags like `--experimental_sandbox_memory_limit_mb` to enforce maximum memory for tasks.

+We could even modify the parent cgroup ourselves which would be inherited by all the child groups.
+For instance, we could force CPU constraints, like have Bazel only schedule on certain cores. 🤓

 We would however like to validate that this all works, so for that we will write a very simple `genrule`.

 The goal of the genrule is to write out the info to a file `bazel-bin/cgroup_output.txt` that we can use